 Pride: As hinted toward by his out-of-character moments, it seems that his only Berserk Button is the questioning of his power and control.
 Combine this with his motivation being the desire to play around with souls, and it indicates quite a power and control lust.

-The Sociopath: Incredibly manipulative, has no empathy for anything but himself, everything else is either a controllable pawn or a toy he can play with until it breaks, and he won't let anything that can't be controlled exist.
+The Sociopath: Incredibly manipulative with tons of charisma, but has no empathy for anything but himself.
+To him, everything else is either a controllable pawn or a toy he can play with until it breaks, and he won't let anything that can't be controlled exist.

 Stepford Smiler: Type C. Wears an ever-present smile, but is a total psychopath.